MatiBrego/weatherapp/README.md

 Update: I added the React framework and refactored the code.

-Link for the Web App -> https://weather-app-mati.netlify.app/
+To try it, click the following link: https://weather-app-mati.netlify.app/